This article was updated on July 4, 2018.

 CFOs may think that hiring seasonal workers will increase benefit costs; however, the Affordable Care Act (ACA) has an exception for those workers.

-The exception is that an employer is not considered to have more than 50 full-time employees if both of the following apply:
+According to the IRS, the exception is that an employer is not considered to have more than 50 full-time employees if both of the following apply: